 \section{Lower Bound for Sample-Based Testers}

 In this section we prove \Cref{thm:LB_2sided_samples_rk}, our lower bound on the sample-complexity of testing $k$-monotonicity of functions $f \colon \{0,1\}^d \to [r]$.
+We refer the reader to \Cref{sec:lower-bound-sketch} for a discussion of our main ideas and a proof sketch for the special case of $k=1$ and $r=2$, i.e. \emph{monotone Boolean} functions.
 Our proof follows the standard approach of defining a pair of distributions $\Dyes,\Dno$ over functions $f \colon \{0,1\}^d \to [r]$ which satisfy the following:

 \begin{itemize} \item $\Dyes$ is supported over $k$-monotone functions. \item Functions drawn from $\Dno$ are typically $\Omega(\eps)$-far from $k$-monotone: $\pr_{f \sim \Dno}[\eps(f, \cM_{r,k}) = \Omega(\eps)] = \Omega(1)$. \item The distributions over labeled examples from $\Dyes$ and $\Dno$ are close in TV-distance. \end{itemize}